Muzzman111/SyncScribe/README.md

 ### Known Issues

 **Error Downloading Lyrics**
    - This can happen if you misspell the artist or track name.
    - There is also a chance lrclib.net does not have synced lyrics for a particular song.
 In that case you would have to look somewhere else to find synced lyrics.

 **Audio and Lyrics out of Sync**
    - Happens occasionally when the script downloads an MP3 of a music video with fluff at the beginning.
    - The youtube_rip_script.py automatically downloads the shortest video from the first two YouTube search results.
 However, you can modify the script to select a specific song or expand the search to consider more results.
 This can be adjusted on line 32 of the script.
    - There is a txt in the plugins folder called "how to add or remove time from the start of an mp3.txt" that uses ffmpeg to cut or add time to a song to get it in sync.

 **LLM Screws up the Translation**
    - Can happen if your song is too long for the context and it shifts your prompt out of context.
 The solution is to allocate more context in koboldcpp and the prompt variable in the main script.
- - Rarely, I have had the LLM make some kind of mistake in making the lrc file and in that case just run the command again with the retranslate arguement set to 1.
+   - Rarely, I have had the LLM make some kind of mistake when translating and making the lrc file and in that case just run the script again with the retranslate arguement set to 1.